Kerala Museum: Museum of Kerala History

 The Museum of Kerala History is the oldest gallery in the Kerala Museum.
 The museum depicts the stories of the lives of 87 personalities, who played a significant role in shaping Kerala's future.
 A light and sound show is organised for all visitors to the gallery, with commentaries in English and Malayalam.
-Important historical personalities in focus in the gallery include including Ay Andiran of Pothiyilmala, Senguttavan and Ilango Venmani, St. Thomas, the Aryan immigration, Nannan of Ezhimala, Kulasekhara Alwar, Cheraman Perumal Nayanar and Shankaracharya.
+Important historical personalities in focus in the gallery include including Ay Andiran of Pothiyilmala, Senguttavan and Ilango Venmani, St. Thomas, the Aryan immigration, Nannan of Ezhimala, Kulasekhara Alvar, Cheraman Perumal Nayanar and Shankaracharya.
 Sculptor Karamana Rajagopal of Thiruvananthapuram created the sculptures and dioramas in this gallery, and pre-eminent Kerala historian A. Sreedhara Menon extended advice on content.

 Outside the gallery is a statue of Parasurama, the sage who is believed to have brought forth the land of Kerala from the ocean.